setiQuest/seti_signal_sim/README.md

 This one command will download the dependecies, compile the code and package it into an uber jar file.

-However, before you do, you should create the file `resources/simulation.properties`.
+However, before you do, **you must create the file `resources/simulation.properties`**.
 There is a `.template` file in the `resources` folder, which will tell you which fields you need to create.
+If you are running the simulations in `local` mode, you will not need to fill in the values.
+The `simulations.properties` file will be packaged into the resulting `.jar` file and opened during run time.

 ```
 sbt clean assembly